BrioniCo/m_project1/README.md

 # **_NOHOME.ie_**

 NOHOME.ie is a simple parody property-listings site set up to create further awareness of the issue of vacant housing in Ireland.
-The title echos another popular property listings site in Ireland, *myhome.ie.
-The listings on the site include vacant and derelict properties on the island of Cape Clear with scope to expand nationwide.
+The title echos another popular property listings site in Ireland, *myhome.ie*.
+The listings on MYHOME.ie include only vacant and derelict properties on the island of Cape Clear, properties that are being held onto by owners instead of rented or sold.

- The site is part of a campaign/mission to document as many vacant and derelict houses in Ireland.
+MYHOME.ie is part of a campaign/mission to document as many vacant and derelict houses in Ireland, starting with the microcosm of the issue identified on the island of Cape Clear.
 It is the hope that this may encourage the owners of these properties to put them back into use.
 The site is aimed at anyone with an interest in the housing crisis in Ireland, a pressing topic at present.

 Welcome to the campaign <a href="https://brionico.github.io/m_project1/" target="_blank" rel="noopener">NOHOME.ie</a>